JiaweiHawk/digital-experiment/README.md

 # digital-experiment
-`So painful`
+*I WAS SO PAINFUL!!!!*
 # This is my code and idea about the verilog and ISE
+--
+#Here is my works